DECEMBER 1942

 • Dec 7 .
 One year since Pearl Harbor.

 • Dec 9 .
 Marines (Vandergrift) hand over command of Guadalcanal to Army (Patch).
-The battle for the island has two months to go.

 • Dec 13.
 Buna, New Guinea, falls to Americans.

 • Dec 17.
 Marine conquest of Mt.
 Austen, Guadalcanal.
-It takes another two months to end resistance on Guadalcanal.

 • Dec 22.
-26 B-24s flown 4,300 miles to attack Wake Island.
+26 B-24's flown 4,300 miles to attack Wake Island.

 • Dec 31.
 Japanese high command decides to withdraw from Guadalcanal.